 - 14 key visuals setting out the 5 advantages of renewable gases: https://bit.ly/36QfGOG

 - Media plan: over 2,300 TV spots broadcast on the major French channels and continuous news outlets (TF1, France Télévisions, etc.); campaign rolled out on social media (Facebook, Twitter, Instagram, LinkedIn, YouTube)

 - Target audiences: the general public but also opinion leaders and stakeholders in the energy transition: French and European decisionmakers, economic stakeholders, manufacturers, the agricultural world, producers, the territories, new generations.

-- Creation of a new website specifically for renewable gas https://www.gazenergiedespossibles.fr Featuring: an ABC guide to understanding renewable gas technologies and a series of articles detailing the benefits of renewable gas.
+- Creation of a new website specifically for renewable gas https://www.gazenergiedespossibles.fr Featuring: a glossary guide to understanding renewable gases technologies and a series of articles detailing the benefits of renewable gases.

 - Communication agency: campaign carried out with the support of Okó.